 - The government clamped down heavily on the people.
 There were violent clashes in many parts.
 While the hartal was successful in Delhi, Punjab and a few other places witnessed violence.
 In the wake of the violence, the hartal was suspended by Gandhi.

 - The protests were very intense in Punjab.
 Two Congress leaders Dr. Satya Pal and Dr. Saifuddin Kitchlew were arrested.

-- The army was deployed in Punjab were martial law was enacted.
-The infamous Jallianwala Bagh massacre took place in Amritsar on 13th The people had gathered at the enclosed garden to celebrate Baisakhi and also to condemn the arrest of the two leaders.
+- The army was deployed in Punjab where martial law was enacted.
+The infamous Jallianwala Bagh massacre took place in Amritsar on 13th April 1919.
+The people had gathered at the enclosed garden to celebrate Baisakhi and also to condemn the arrest of the two leaders.
 Colonel Reginald Dyer arrived there with his troops and without warning fired upon the unarmed crowd.
-About 2000 people were killed that day.
+According to the inquiry conducted by the Indian National Congress later, about 1500 people were killed that day.